fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target player discards a card at random.
-Then they discards another card at random unless they pays {1}.
+Then that player discards another card at random unless they pay {1}.

 Flint Golem 4
 ---------------